w-qian/aki/README.md

 ## Configuration

+### LLM Configuration

+#### Bedrock

+To use Bedrock, set the following environment variables: create a AWS profile named `aki` with permission to access models.

+#### Ollama

+To use Ollama, ensure the Ollama service is running locally.
+Aki will automatically detect supported models.

 ### Google Serper API

 To use Google Serper API (offers better search results), set the SERPER_API_KEY environment variable: